 From Beacon Hill head towards Harvard Bridge using Commonwealth Avenue, which starts at the Western edge of Boston Public Garden.
 Commonwealth Avenue is divided in the middle by a wide greenway, called Commonwealth Avenue Mall with many statues and memorials.
 The avenue will take you through Back Bay neighborhood that boasts some of the most beautiful houses in Boston.

-18.00 pm – Sunset at Harvard Bridge
+18.00 – Golden Hour at Harvard Bridge

 select-oyster-bar

-19.00 pm – Fresh Seafood and Wine at Select Oyster Bar
+19.00 – Fresh Seafood and Wine at Select Oyster Bar

-Select Oyster Bar is one of the best seafood spots in Boston, located in historic Back Bay.
+Select Oyster Bar is one of the best seafood spots in Boston located in historic Back Bay.
 It was named the Best New Restaurant in 2015 by Boston Magazine; Best Seafood Restaurant in 2015 and 2016 by Improper Bostonian; and Best New Wine Bar in America in 2016 by Food and Wine magazine.

 The space is small, cozy, and reminds of a bistro.
 The menu features oysters, crudo, ceviche, and local shellfish, prepared simply to showcase the top quality of local seafood.